epicfilemcnulty/hapgent/README.md

 ```

 If *hapgent* fails to read or parse the state file during the initial startup,
 or upon receiving a HUP signal, it resets its state to the default value `{"status":"FAIL"}`.
-Previous state value is **discarded**.
+Previous state value is **discarded** in this case.

 ## Usage

 *hapgent* typically should be run as a systemd/SysV service on the same instance
 where your service is deployed.
-You can dynamically change its state
+See the deployment section below for details.

-with signals:
+You can dynamically change *hapgent's* state with signals:

 * On a `USR2` signal, hapgent sets the status to `DOWN`, and saves its state in the state file.
 * On a `USR1` signal, hapgent sets the status to `UP`, and saves its state in the state file.